-In February 2008, we granted performance share awards to our current named executive officers under our long-term incentive plan, except Mr. Harper who was not an employee at the time.
-The awards were made in three separate, equal grants, with the payout opportunity for each grant based on a different performance objective to be measured over the three-year performance cycle of January 2008 through December 2010.
-The first performance objective was based on total shareholder return as compared to that of other companies in a regulated subset of the S&P Utility Index, the second was based on achieving a modified cash flow goal and the third was based on achieving a core operating income goal.
-Based on our performance over the three-year cycle, the 2008 performance share awards vested based on an achievement level of 0%, 150%, and 78%, respectively.
-Please refer to "Executive Compensation Tables - Option Exercises and Stock Vested for Fiscal Year 2010" for information regarding the number of gross shares distributed and the total value realized on vesting.
+In February 2009, we granted performance share awards to our current named executive officers under our long-term incentive plan.
+The awards were made in three separate, equal grants, with the payout opportunity for each grant based on a different performance objective to be measured over the three-year performance cycle of January 2009 through December 2011.
+The first performance objective was based on total shareholder return as compared to that of other publicly traded companies in a regulated subset of the S&P Utility Index, the second was based on achieving a modified cash flow goal and the third was based on achieving a core operating income goal.
+Based on our performance over the three-year cycle, the 2009 performance share awards vested based on an achievement level of 136%, 150%, and 138%, respectively.
+Please refer to "Executive Compensation Tables - Option Exercises and Stock Vested for Fiscal Year 2011" for information regarding the number of gross shares distributed and the total value realized on vesting.

-In February 2008, we granted a stock award to our current named executive officers under our long term incentive plan, except Mr. Harper who was not an employee at the time.
-The awards were subject to a performance goal which was the declaration of a minimum of \$2.19 in cash dividends per share over the three-year vesting period.
-These stock awards vested in February 2011 as the total dividends declared during the measurement period were \$2.285 per share.
-The number of gross shares distributed and the total value realized on vesting of these awards will be included in our compensation disclosures for 2011.
+In February 2009, we granted a stock award to our current named executive officers under our long term incentive plan.
+The awards were subject to a performance goal which was the declaration of a minimum of \$2.28 in cash dividends per share over the three-year vesting period.
+These stock awards vested in February 2012 as the total dividends declared during the measurement period were \$2.3425 per share.
+The number of gross shares distributed and the total value realized on vesting of these awards will be included in our compensation disclosures for 2012.